The Personal Evolution

 First, you must find mentors who are older than you and absorb their knowledge.
 Male relatives, former supervisors, and academics make up my inner circle of older male mentors.
 They are uncles, advisors, blue-collar workers, and scientists.
 They represent all walks of life.
-I don’t talk to them every day, but when I do, they are more than happy to provide some words of wisdom.
+I don’t talk to them every day, but they are more than happy to provide some words of wisdom when I do.

-From my uncle who’s a corporate lawyer and secret philosopher who will impart his wisdom of Eastern philosophy and his own concepts of living in the NOW based on Daoist principles.
-Or another mentor of mine, that’s ten years my senior, who’s a former Navy officer, and businessman.
+My uncle, a corporate lawyer and secret philosopher will impart Eastern philosophy and his own concepts of living in the NOW based on Daoist principles.
+Or another mentor of mine, that’s ten years my senior, who’s a former Navy officer and businessman.
 When he was my boss in the military, we didn’t see eye to eye.
-But, after knowing each other for well over a decade, he’s been a very instrumental in helping navigate my college and professional experience.
+But, after knowing each other for well over a decade, he’s been very instrumental in helping me navigate my college and professional experience.
 There are a few others who will remain nameless for the sake of brevity.

-It’s not just about finding older mentors, but you must build your tribe by surrounding yourself with a group of peers who are operating at an expanded level.
+It’s not just about finding older mentors.
+Still, you must build your tribe by surrounding yourself with a group of peers operating at an expanded level.
 If your friends and peers are slacking and just hanging around not following their dreams, then it’s time to upgrade and find a new group to chill out with.
 My good friend and dear brotha, named Alex E, helped me expand my consciousness and look at the world with a much more critical eye and perspective.

-My actual brother who’s an Army officer and has influenced me in numerous ways and helped me become a much more evolved man.
-He is a man of great respect and integrity and someone who is the very definition of an evolved man.
-There’s another friend who I kindly refer to as Big U. He’s gentle giant, spirit warrior, fellow social worker, and a real man of the people.
+My actual brother, an Army officer, has influenced me in numerous ways and helped me become a much more evolved man.
+He is a man of great respect and integrity and the very definition of an evolved man.
+There’s another friend who I kindly refer to as Big U. He’s a gentle giant, spirit warrior, fellow social worker, and a real man of the people.
 He’s been instrumental in showing me the more esoteric and spiritual side of life.

 You never know whom you might unintentionally inspire.
-For example, my service to the country inspired my older brother to join the National Guard, and now he’s a Capitan in the U.S. Army.
+For example, my service to the country inspired my older brother to join the National Guard.
+Now he’s a Capitan in the U.S. Army.
 My older sister graduated from the University of Wisconsin-Madison with her Master’s in School Psychology.
-She pulled me aside the day of her graduation and told me I was her inspiration since I got my master’s degree a couple of year earlier.
+She pulled me aside on the day of her graduation.
+She told me I was her inspiration since I got my master’s degree a couple of years earlier.
 You never know who’s watching you.
 Finding an older mentor and mentoring peers and younger people will make the world a slightly better place for all of us.

 Sharing what you learn with others is the greatest gift you can give someone else.
 Remember, no one person knows everything, but everyone knows something.
 In your life, you are probably already inspiring other people who lack your specific knowledge.

 By the end of that class, I asked my instructor for some feedback.
 He said something that would stick with me for a long time afterward.
 He told me that he didn’t have any other feedback about my performance because I was definitely ready for the next level.
 He said I was great at it.
-This meant a lot to me since this instructor played the piano at iO and had seen a countless number of improv shows at all levels.
+This meant a lot to me since this instructor played the piano at iO and saw countless improv shows at all levels.
 But he told me that I was pitch-perfect.
-I may be big time one day, but seriously all this is to say that putting yourself out there when learning something new can yield some pretty good results.
+I may be a big-time one day, but seriously all this is to say that putting yourself out there when learning something new can yield some pretty good results.